ieee-vgtc/ieeevis.org/year/2019/info/hotel-information.md

 Or call: +1-844-337-3118

-Single Double Room Rate: $225 CAD
+Single or Double Room Rate: $225 CAD

 Reservations Must Be Made by September 15th.